 Home

 Chris White is a freelance theatre director and practitioner.
-He is an Associate Practitioner and Director for RSC Education and co-runs the young writer's programme at Soho Theatre.
+He is an Associate Practitioner and Director for RSC Creative Learning and Engagement and co-ran the young writer's programme at Soho Theatre.

 Chris has also worked in Beijing, directing A Midsummer Night's Dream at the National Centre of Performing Arts with an ensemble of Chinese actors in 2016, the show was a great success and became part of the company's regular repertoire.
 In 2019 he returned to mount a revised version of the production ahead of a South East Asian tour.